Thought vs. Willpower

 A few highly effective techniques that can help you are:

-Weight-loss affirmations.
+Affirmations.
 Repeating supportive weight-loss statements to yourself throughout the day supports the creation of new, healthy networks.
 Consistency and repetition are key!

 Avoiding habits associated with snacking.
 For instance, if you snack while watching TV at night, find something else to occupy your time such as reading a book or taking a walk; and if you must watch your favorite show, pop a piece of very strong peppermint gum in your mouth before sitting down.